Devanm611/SysNet2-Project-2/README.md

 - testPresence.html

-## Running the Program (Using WSL: Ubuntu)
+## Running the Program (Using WSL: Ubuntu or via SSH - Putty)

 Step 1: Open 2 seperate WSL: Ubuntu terminals

-Step 2: In both terminals compile the makefile
+Step 2: In one terminal, compile the makefile

         ~ Command: make

-        ~ If there are any errors,
+        ~ If there are any errors, run:
           Run: make clean and rerun make

-Step 3: Once compiled run the server executable in the first terminal
+Step 3: Once compiled, run the server executable in the terminal
         ~ Executable: ./httpServer

+        Note: It will provide you a Server IP and port number

-Step 4: In the second terminal run the client executable
+Step 4: In the second terminal, go to your directory where all your files and executables are
+        located and run the client executable includinfg the IP and port number of the server.
-        ~ Executable: ./httpClient
+        ~ Executable: ./httpClient <Server_IP> <Server_PORT #>

-Step 5:
+        ~ Example: ./httpClient 127.0.1.1 60016

+Step 5: Where the client is beind executed it will ask the user to "Enter the filename to request
+        (or type 'exit' to quit)" which from there the user can enter the provided files to test the program.

+        Example: Enter the filename to request (or type 'exit' to quit): index.html

-Step 6: Once your done, to stop the server and client press Ctrl + C
+Step 6: Once the user is done, in the client terminal type "exit" to disconnect the server
-        in the terminals where they are respectively running

-**Alternative:(Using Remote Server (via SSH - Putty only))**

-Step 1: Open 2 seperate SSH terminals

-Step 2: compile the makefile in both terminals
-        ~ Command: make

-        ~ If there are any errors,
-          Run: make clean and rerun make

-Step 3: Once compiled run the server executable in the first terminal
-        ~ Executable: ./httpServer

-Step 4: In the second terminal run the client executable
-        ~ Executable: ./httpClient

-Step 5: Once your done, to stop the server and client press Ctrl + C
+        connection and stop the program.
+As for the server terimnal side press Ctrl + C to stop the server from running.
-        in the terminals where they are respectively running

-1.

-Expected Result (terminal):

-2.

-Expected Result (terminal):

-3.

-Expected Result (terminal):

-Step 4: